Seagate/cortx/doc/Deploying a VM.rst

     - **hostnamectl status**

-**Note**: It is not recommended to use VMware products as CORTX may break due to kernel dependencies.
+**Note**: It is not recommended to install VMware tools as CORTX may break due to kernel dependencies.